RedstoneOre/infinite-craft-mod/README.md

 This is an AI-based Minecraft Infinite Crafting mod that allows players to create new items with the help of AI.

+*Unbalanced, may produce illegal item or duplicate items, just for fun!*

 ## Overview

 Infinite Craft is a Fabric mod that adds an innovative crafting system to Minecraft.
 The mod uses Google's Gemini AI API to generate and handle new item crafting recipes.